 The Festival

 The Maui Wine and Food Festival bills itself as the longest continuous Food and Wine Festival in the country (first started in 1981).
-The Kapalua Wine Society, a non-profit, founded the festival to educate and foster an appreciation of the products, chefs and resorts of Hawaii.
+The Kapalua Wine Society, a non-profit, founded the festival to educate and foster an appreciation of Hawaii’s products, chefs, and resorts.
 People flock to the festival hosted by the Montage Kapalua Bay and Ritz Carlton to attend seminars on fine wine, cooking demonstrations and for a chance to peruse the tasting tent featuring the best chefs on Maui.

 The Wine

 The year I attended, I was fortunate enough to be there during the fortieth anniversary of the Paris Blind Tasting of 1976.
-Master Sommeliers Michael Jordan and Rob Bigelow gathered some of the original competitors from that competition to give a presentation.
-Among those vineyards in the competition were Bo Barrett of Chateau Montelena, Ted Edwards of Freemark Abbey and Marcus Notaro of Stag’s Leap.
+Master Sommeliers Michael Jordan and Rob Bigelow gathered some of the original competitors from that competition to present.
+In the competition, Bo Barrett of Chateau Montelena, Ted Edwards of Freemark Abbey, and Marcus Notaro of Stag’s Leap were among those vineyards.

-Even though the topic of the seminar was to be a ten-year retrospective with young wines compared to vintage, the discussion did momentarily sidetrack to the anniversary of the Paris blind tasting.
-It was such a critical point in wine history that it still affects how American wine is viewed to this day.
-Fred Scherrer of Scherrer Vineyards gave a great talk on the complexities, care and artistry that he and others put into their work.
+Even though the seminar’s topic was to be a ten-year retrospective with young wines compared to vintage, the discussion did momentarily sidetrack to the anniversary of the Paris blind tasting.
+It was such a critical point in wine history that it still affects how American wine is viewed today.
+Fred Scherrer of Scherrer Vineyards gave a great talk on the complexities, care, and artistry he and others put into their work.
 I have to admit that Fred’s Cab was some of the best served that day.

 The Food

 The Grand Food Tasting featured eleven local chefs such as Mark Ellman (Fridas, Honu, Malo), Greg Harrison (Morimoto), Jin Hosono (Japengo), Cameron Lewark (Spago Maui), and Bret Pafford (Gannon’s).
-The event was dominated with fresh local seafood, though it’s worth mentioning that in the last few decades Hawaii has worked very hard at becoming food independent.
-The variety of these foods includes produce and fruit, but also sustainable fish and shellfish such as shrimp, oysters, abalone, Kampachi (Yellowtail) and Tilapia.
+The event was dominated by fresh local seafood, though it’s worth mentioning that Hawaii has worked very hard at becoming food independently in the last few decades.
+The variety of these foods includes produce and fruit and sustainable fish and shellfish such as shrimp, oysters, abalone, Kampachi (Yellowtail), and Tilapia.

-During my visit I went to the Surfing Goat Dairy and the Maui Chocolate Farm in Haiku, which also grows its own vanilla beans.
+I went to the Surfing Goat Dairy and the Maui Chocolate Farm in Haiku, which also grows its own vanilla beans, during my visit.
 Gone are the days when hotel and resort chefs had to wait for shipments from the east to fill their pantries.
 Some of the items offered during the Grand Tasting were:

 Japengo’s Seared Kampachi